ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

      * Moved Shar's Blood here.
      * ~~Moved Attunement here.~~ JK this is CatDude's favorite mod.
      * Added Extra Encounters and Minibosses again, to this section.
-     * Added Mogris's Disciples to t his section.
+     * Added Mogris's Disciples to this section.
+     * Added Many More Monsters to this section.
 4. Removed Planescape 5e.
 5. Removed Really Shadowheart.
 6. Removed Eyevan's Ghoulish Goods.